Granatina/Template10-wiki/Home.md

-Welcome to the Template10 wiki!

-##Frequently Asked Questions
+##Frequently Asked Questions about Template 10

 * **What is Template 10?** Template 10 is a better project template for Windows UWP apps.
 For 90% of app developers, Template 10 is the ideal project template.
 It was inspired by the Microsoft Patterns & Practices team.